rahulabhi/rahulabhi.github.io/_testimonials/01-tieto.md

 ![Tieto](/images/brand-logos/tieto.png)

-Rahul and his team excelled in producing innovative thinking both in concept ideation and cost-benefit analysis for Teito’s hackathon project.
+Rahul and his team excelled in producing innovative thinking both in concept ideation and cost-benefit analysis for Tieto’s hackathon project.
 They are creative in finding new angles to business cases which made them an invaluable asset in business development projects.

 ###### Pasi Laine